Property Tax Appeal With Environmental Issues: Contamination, Noise, and More

 Frequently Asked Questions

-Environmental problems reduce property values.
-Soil contamination, water pollution, excessive noise, air quality issues, and proximity to environmental hazards all justify a lower assessment.
+Environmental problems such as soil contamination, water pollution, excessive noise, air quality issues, and proximity to environmental hazards can all justify a lower property assessment.
 Document the specific issue with testing reports, government records, or professional assessments.

 Get professional testing or reports documenting the specific environmental issue.
 Government records from the EPA, state environmental agency, or local health department can also document known contamination or hazards.